Overview of Archaeological Project

-The result of the excavation was organized and published recently in a book by Rebecca Allen and Mark Hylkema, entitled Life Along the Guadalupe River – an Archaeological and Historical Journey.
-You can view the introduction for the book and order it here.
+The result of the excavation was organized and published in a book by Rebecca Allen and Mark Hylkema, entitled Life Along the Guadalupe River – an Archaeological and Historical Journey.

 In the late 19th and early 20th century, the City of San Jose had the second largest number of Chinese residents in California after San Francisco.
 However, the Chinese population fluctuated.

 * This decline has been attributed to general anti-Chinese agitation and the passage of the 1882 Chinese Exclusion Act.

 The Woolen Mills Chinatown was located two blocks north of the San Jose Woolen Manufacturing Company, where Chinese workers were employed.
 This three-story landmark opened in 1870 and was popularly known as the San Jose Woolen Mills.
 The factory grew from 43 employees in 1871 to almost 200 by 1884, according to one source.
 In 1896, the mill was one of the largest in California, producing “cassimere,” flannel, blankets, knitted underwear and cloth for men’s clothing.